PolyU-Edge-Intelligence-Lab/Lab-Website/content/demos/demo1/_index.md

 ---
-title: 📊 Learn Data Science
+title: 📊 Demonstration 1
-linkTitle: Data Science
+linkTitle: Demo 1
-summary: An example of using Wowchemy's Book layout for publishing online courses.
+summary: This place is left for demonstration 1.
-date: '2021-01-24'
+date: '2021-03-21'
 type: book
 ---